-Typically, hair loss is a result of an imbalance of male testosterone hormone in the body.
+Typically hair loss is a result of an imbalance of the male testosterone hormone in the body.
 Instead of infusing the hair with healthy testosterone, enzymes break it down to a simpler form known as dihydrotestosterone.
-An excess of this hormone has the effect of decreasing the size of hair follicles which eventually break down and make your hair fall off sporadically.
+An excess of this hormone has the effect of decreasing the size of hair follicles, which eventually break down and make your hair fall out sporadically.

-The medical condition that is best associated with hair loss in Andropause sufferers is hyperthyroidism.
+The medical condition best associated with hair loss is hyperthyroidism.
 Hyperthyroidism is a by-product of decreasing levels of Human Growth Hormone, which is responsible for regulating our aging process.
-Andropause sufferers’ hormones have a profound effect on the rate and consistency of hair loss.
-Dihydrotestosterone (considered by medical circles the strongest, most potent form of testosterone) is responsible for building and growing body hair in men (at normal levels – an excess causes hair degeneration.)
+Older individuals’ hormones have a profound effect on the rate and consistency of hair loss.
+Normal levels of dihydrotestosterone or DHT (considered by medical circles the strongest, most potent form of testosterone) is responsible for building and growing body hair in men, while an excess of dihydrotestosterone can cause hair degeneration.